 For primary schools, Rob offers his “Maths & Magic” show.
 However for secondary schools he recommends “Maths of Everyday Life”.
 The four shows he performs most often are “From Lampard to The Olympics – The Hidden Maths of Sport” (Year 9 and above), “How to Cheat at Mind-Reading” (Year 7 up to sixth form), “The Maths of Games” (Year 9-11), and “Ten Ways to Win a Maths Bet in the Pub” (Year 12 and above).

-As well as being a Maths Magician, Rob is Director of Maths Inspiration, a national programme of theatre-based lecture shows for older teenagers, and he’s as comfortable with audiences of a thousand as he is with a small workshop of ten.
+Rob is Director of Maths Inspiration, a national programme of theatre-based lecture shows for older teenagers, and he’s as comfortable with audiences of a thousand as he is with a small workshop of ten.
 His most unusual audience was a group of convicts at Pentonville Prison.
 Well, that was one way to guarantee a captive audience.